CapricanDRJ/witchers_shakespeare/index.md

 My counselors wise, what counsel do you bring,

-To save our Watchers from this ruinous sting?
+To save our Witchers from this ruinous sting?

 **[Capricio]** *With a Scoff*